Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Results and discussions

+Fig.~\ref{Fig3}(b)--(d) show the coefficient entropy $S_C(t)$, the orbital entropy $S_n(t)$, and the participation ratio (PR) as functions of time on a logarithmic scale, allowing both the short- and long-time dynamics to be clearly visualized.
+The orbital entropy $S_n(t)$ rapidly approaches a nearly constant value, reflecting the establishment of two-fold fragmentation.
+Likewise, $S_C(t)$ and the participation ratio evolve toward long-time quasi-stationary values, although their instantaneous values continue to exhibit finite fluctuations, as expected for a finite, closed quantum system undergoing unitary evolution.
+These fluctuations do not preclude equilibration; rather, they reflect finite-size effects about a coarse-grained equilibrium.
+Thus, in the weakly interacting regime, the many-body dynamics evolves toward a quasi-stationary fragmented state while retaining the intrinsic temporal fluctuations characteristic of isolated quantum systems.

-The one-body density matrix $\rho^{(1)}(x, x^{\prime};t)$ provides further insight into the real-space dynamics, as shown in Fig.~\ref{Fig4}.
-Initially, $\rho^{(1)}(x, x^{\prime};t)$ exhibits a pronounced lobe localized in the left reservoir, reflecting the initial population imbalance.
-As time evolves, atoms tunnel toward the right reservoir, and the dominant lobe correspondingly shifts in space.
+The one-body reduced density matrix $\rho^{(1)}(x,x';t)$ provides further insight into the spatial redistribution of density during the dynamics, as shown in Fig.~\ref{Fig4}.
+Initially, $\rho^{(1)}(x,x';t)$ exhibits a pronounced lobe localized in the left reservoir, reflecting the prepared population imbalance.
+As the system evolves, atoms tunnel toward the right reservoir, and the density correspondingly redistributes across the junction.

-At the characteristic decay time, when the system undergoes twofold fragmentation, $\rho^{(1)}(x, x^{\prime};t)$ develops two lobes of approximately equal weight, each associated with one of the wells, indicating a symmetric splitting of the condensate.
-These features persist at long times, consistent with the equilibration observed in $z(t)$ and with the occupations of the two leading natural orbitals.
-This behavior illustrates how one-body coherence is redistributed between the reservoirs without complete relaxation of the many-body wavefunction.
+At the characteristic decay time, when two-fold fragmentation is established, $\rho^{(1)}(x,x';t)$ develops two lobes of nearly equal weight, each localized in one of the reservoirs, indicating a symmetric redistribution of one-body coherence.
+This structure persists at long times, consistent with the equilibration of the population imbalance and the nearly equal occupations of the two leading natural orbitals.
+The evolution of $\rho^{(1)}(x,x';t)$ therefore provides a real-space manifestation of the crossover from an initially localized condensate to a fragmented state.

-Overall, the weak-interaction regime illustrates the transition from long-lived, coherent Josephson oscillations at small imbalance to damping and long-time equilibration for stronger initial imbalance, showing how the initial population imbalance alone can drive rich nonequilibrium dynamics, even in the absence of strong correlations.
+Overall, the weak-interaction regime is characterized by coherent Josephson dynamics with only weak many-body dephasing and gradual two-fold fragmentation.
+The excellent agreement between the BH and MCTDHB results demonstrates that the dynamics is effectively governed by two dominant modes throughout this regime.
+Consequently, the weak-interaction results establish a benchmark for the effective two-mode description and provide a well-defined reference against which the emergence of genuine multiorbital correlations, many-body relaxation, and the eventual breakdown of the BH model at stronger interactions can be assessed.